scottjad/slice/README.markdown

         (render example)

+To have all slices rendered automatically by compojure just use slice.compojure like in the example.

-When a slice uses another slice, the maps are merged.
+When a slice uses another slice, they are merged.
 In the example above, jquery is a slice that defines where to get jquery and how to add it to a page.

        (slice jquery [& [version]]
          (head (page-helpers/include-js